-- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help your teen and family.
-This handout provides an introduction to a skill called guided imagery. - Guided imagery involves imagining a calm image or scene using all 5 senses (i.e., sight, hearing, touch, taste, and smell), sometimes with the help of a script or recording. - Try some of our strategies below and see if they help your teen feel calmer, more relaxed, and more in control.
+- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help your child and family.
+This handout provides an introduction to a skill called guided imagery. - Guided imagery involves imagining a calm image or scene using all 5 senses (i.e., sight, hearing, touch, taste, and smell), sometimes with the help of a script or recording. - Try some of our strategies below and see if they help your child feel calmer, more relaxed, and more in control.

-Here's How to Use Guided Imagery at Home
+Here's How to Use Guided Imagery

-- Making relaxation a family activity can help your teen feel more comfortable and use their relaxation skills more consistently.
-Go over the skills with your teen, then let them lead the way.
-Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, you can point out to your teen times when you can use guided imagery in your own life to feel better (e.g., "What a busy day!
-I need to take a mini vacation to my relaxing place!"). - If you notice your teen looking anxious before or during an activity, you can also suggest they try guided imagery to see if it makes them feel better.
+- Making relaxation an activity that you teach your family could help you practice your relaxation skills more consistently.
+Pick a time when you could begin giving one person, or your whole family, "relaxation lessons" (e.g., before saying goodnight and getting ready for bed). - Encourage everyone to point out times when they used their new guided imagery skills.
+If you notice a family member looking anxious before or during an activity, you can also suggest they try guided imagery to see if it makes them feel better.